Top 10 Low Growing Plants for Garden Borders

 These plants typically require less pruning and upkeep compared to taller varieties.

-This simplicity in care makes them ideal for gardeners who prefer spending less time on maintenance.
+This simplicity in care makes them ideal if you prefer spending less time on maintenance.

 Dense, low growing perennials and ground covers can effectively suppress weeds, reducing the need for frequent weeding.